21-Page Dental WordPress Build in 31 Days — White-Label Delivery for a US Marketing Agency

 Operational Integrity at handoff

 Pre-handoff QA on the 21-page staging build caught two categories of issue: the internal QA script flagged page statuses, meta data, links, and heading structure across the sitemap, and a manual image audit surfaced agency-supplied JPGs running 200–500 KB each — batch-converted to WEBP before the performance checklist could close.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+That pre-handoff pass ran through Site Checker.
+Our QA approach sets out which categories it covers and the standard each page had to clear.
+After we delivered, the agency ran the build back through its own setup, parking findings in the shared backlog, and we resolved them until the agency called it done.

 Process